 Recent articles on coconut oil and saturated fat being bad for you have been making waves lately via social media.
-It has brought up once again the decades-long debate about which type of fat is best.
-Those in the paleo and ketogenic world are quickly pointing out the flaws in the article, while most people remain just a bit confused.
+It has brought up once again the decades-long debate about which type of fat is best: saturated fat or polyunsaturated fat.
+Those in the paleo and ketogenic world are quick to tout the benefits of saturated fat, while most people remain just a bit confused about the arguments on either side.

 Is it possible that both sides are both right and wrong?
 It depends on your genes.
 There have been several studies that investigated the effects of a high saturated fat diet on cardiovascular disease stratified by genetic variants.

-The protein produced by APOA2 is a type of high density lipoprotein (HDL).
-Variants of the gene can result in either APOA2 deficiency or hypercholesteremia.
+The protein produced by APOA2 is a type of high-density lipoprotein (HDL).
+Genetic variants can result in either APOA2 deficiency or hypercholesteremia.
 The most commonly studied variant, rs5082, decreases the level of APOA2.
-It has been linked, in a number of different populations, to increased BMI, visceral fat, HDL levels and a lower risk of heart disease.
-The studies that looked at this variant in conjunction with diet found that the risk for obesity was only for those who had a higher saturated fat intake, specifically, greater than 22g of saturated fat.
-The variant is also linked to ghrelin levels, so it is thought that impaired satiety signaling from the saturated fat may play a role in the higher intake of food for those with the variant.[study] [study] Studies have also found that this variant is linked to a lower risk of heart disease.
+It has been linked to increased BMI, visceral fat, HDL levels and a lower risk of heart disease.
+The studies that looked at the interaction of this variant with different diets found an increased risk for obesity only in those who had a higher saturated fat intake ( >22g of saturated fat).
+The variant is also linked to ghrelin (hunger hormone) levels, so it is thought that impaired satiety signaling from the saturated fat may play a role in the higher intake of food for those with the variant.[study] [study] Studies have also found that this variant is linked to a lower risk of heart disease.

 A study in the journal Nutrition took the link between saturated fat, APOA2 variant, and obesity one step further and looked into the role of saturated fat from dairy.
 The conclusion was that higher fat dairy did play a role in the risk of obesity with rs5082.